mpflynnx/csapp3e/section2/practice-problems/problem2-30.md

 int tadd_ok(int x, int y);
 ```

-- This function should return 1 if arguments x and y can be added without causing. overflow.
+- This function should return 1 if arguments x and y can be added without causing overflow.

 ### Solution